Time Required : 2-3 hrs

-A camper and trekker's paradise, Chandratal Lake is often referred to as one of the most beautiful lakes located at an altitude of about 4300 m in the mighty Himalayas.
-The stunning lake is situated on the Samudra Tapu plateau which overlooks the Chandra River.
+Chandratal Lake is often referred to as one of the most beautiful lakes located at an altitude of about 4300 m in the mighty Himalayas.
+The stunning lake is situated on the Samudra Tapu plateau in the Lahaul region of the Lahaul and Spiti district and is the source of the Chandra River.
 The name "Chandra Taal" (Lake of the Moon) comes from its crescent shape.
 This lake is also one of two high-altitude wetlands of India that have been designated as Ramsar sites.
-Once a tentative residence for Tibetan traders traveling to Spiti and the Kullu valley, it attracts thousands of adventure enthusiasts from all over the world.
+Once a tentative residence for Tibetan traders travelling to Spiti and the Kullu valley, it attracts thousands of adventure enthusiasts.

 Compare quotes from upto 3 travel agents for free